Akhilesh53/concepts/git/git_commands.md

       Loss Tracebility

 ---------------------------------------------
-git reset , git checkout , git revert
+Git reset , Git checkout , git revert
 ---------------------------------------------
 git checkout:
     it is basially used to migrate to another branch.